sardus1970/JR_BLE_Gamepad/README.md

 The X6 transmitter has a quirk which interferes with the ESP32's initial noise estimation, resulting in a weird gamepad behaviour:

-When powering on the transmitter, the throttle stick must be at its bottom position, otherwise the TX goes BEEP BEEP BEEP... until you move the stick down.
+When powering on the transmitter the TX goes BEEP BEEP BEEP if the throttle stick is not at its bottom position... until you move the stick down.
 That beeping disrupts the PPM signal!
 The X6 designers apparently deemed a proper-sounding BEEP to be more important than a timely PPM signal!

 Therefore, make sure the throttle stick is at the bottom **<u>before</u>** switching on the transmitter.